Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

-where $\Gamma^i : T \hookrightarrow T \times S$ denotes the graph of the map $x_i : T \rightarrow S$.
-We will show that this functor is representable, which implies the existence of the scheme stipulated in Definition \ref{def:z}.
-However, to keep our notation simple, we will denote points of this scheme as \eqref{eqn:z} instead of the more complicated notation \eqref{eqn:functor z}. \\
+Proposition \ref{prop:tower} will establish (by induction on $n$) that the functor \eqref{eqn:functor z} is indeed representable, which implies the existence of the scheme stipulated in Definition \ref{def:z}.
+However, to keep our notation simple, we will denote points of this scheme as \eqref{eqn:z} instead of the more complicated notation \eqref{eqn:functor z}.
+In other words, all the constructions from now on will be done at the level of closed points, and the family versions are left as exercises to the interested reader. \\

-If $\lambda$ is a partition on an $n$ element ordered set, then we will use the notation:
+If $\lambda$ is a partition on an $n$ element ordered set, then we will use the notation

 for the partition on the $n-1$ element ordered set obtained by dropping the first (respectively last) element of $\lambda$.
-Then we may consider the maps:
+Then we may consider the maps

 given by forgetting the first (respectively last) sheaf in the flag \eqref{eqn:z}.
 The number $\#$ is 0 or 1 depending on whether the first (respectively last) element of $\lambda$ is or is not equivalent to some other element of $\lambda$.
 Therefore, the map $\pi_-$ (resp. $\pi_+$) remembers the point $x_1 \in S$ (resp. $x_n \in S$) if and only if $\# = 1$.
 For example: